shree998/Campus-Expert/0-start-here/README.md

 ## Getting ready to complete exercises

+**PRO-TIP** Before you get started, change your [email notification settings](https://github.com/settings/notifications)!
+This is a very active repository and will cause a lot of email notifications.
+You can also route emails from a [GitHub organisation to a separate email address](https://help.github.com/articles/managing-notification-emails-for-organizations/), if you only want to change the notifications you receive from Campus Experts.

 In order to complete an exercise, we will have to create what's called a _pull request_.
 To do this, we will need a _fork_ of this repository.
 A fork is our own copy of this repository.
 To create a fork, click the "Fork" button in the top right of the page.

 After the fork is complete, you will find a copy of this repository under your profile.
 For example, the URL will be https://github.com/YOUR-USERNAME/open-training.